MoiColl/Tree_of_life_2020/Week46/friday/README.md

 This file contains copy number variation information for each gene and individual.

 ### R examples
 The most useful R functions that you will need to answer the questions are [`subset`](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/subset) and [`melt`](https://www.rdocumentation.org/packages/reshape2/versions/1.4.4/topics/melt).
-Examples on how to use these functions can be found in the [`examples.R.zip`](examples.R) file.
-Note however that there are many ways in R to subset and extract infromation from datasets, so those of you who are comfortable with R programming can use whichever method you choose to get to the required answers.
+Examples on how to use these functions can be found in the [`examples.R.zip`](examples.R.zip) file.
+However, there are many ways in R to subset and extract information from datasets, so those of you who are comfortable with R programming can use whichever method you choose to get to the required answers.

 The [`subset`](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/subset) function is useful when you want to extract a proportion of a dataset that matches specific criteria.
 For example, you will need to extract variants in a specific region of the Y (e.g. a gene).
 Assuming that variants are contained in a `variants` data.frame loaded into R, and that the column `Position` contains infromation about variant position, you can subset the data.frame using the command: